linkonoid/golcl/README.md

 - Screenshot
 - Or load  testexe.zip, extract and run  (in demonstration added StringGrid component in Tab1)

-It`s best way make gui on Golang for works tables data in golang.
-It`s best way make gui on Golang for works tables data in golang.
+IIt`s best way make GUI on Golang for works tables data.
 In future i add Data-access components (Datasets, Zeos, Lazreport...)

 For compilation:
 Install github.com/ying32/govcl and Play with main.go file (64bit Dll in complect):